larsrickert/nginx-proxy/README.md

 Make sure to create an A Record that redirects each domain you want to use with the nginx-proxy to the IP of your server.

-You can find `docker-compose.yml` examples for different applications in the `examples` folder of `nginx-proxy`.
+You can find `docker-compose.yml` examples for different applications in the `examples` folder of `nginx-proxy`. <br />
+There are `TODO: CHANGE ME` comments above all lines of the example files that you need to change to make the example application your own. <br />
+You don't have to care about the other settings to get the application working but you might want to take a look at them for custom behavior.

 Important for any `docker-compose.yml` / application that you want to deploy: